mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

-As we can see, we will use the same examples from the article [ZIO: Introduction to Fibers](https://blog.rockthejvm.com/zio-fibers/) to show how coroutines are different from fibers.
+If you're a Scala geek and have been following us for a while, you may notice the example is the same as the [ZIO Fibers article](https://blog.rockthejvm.com/zio-fibers/) - a great opportunity for you to see how coroutines are different from fibers.

 The `delay(timeMillis: Long)` function is a `suspend` that suspends a coroutine for `timeMillis` milliseconds.
 A `suspend` function can be called only from a coroutine or another `suspend` function.
 It can be suspended and resumed.
 In the example above, the `bathTime` function can be suspended when the coroutine executes the `delay` function.
 Once resumed, the `bathTime` function will continue its execution from the line immediately after the suspension.